mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 toc_icon: "cog"
 classes: wide
 ---
-Spring Core in Spring Certification.
+Spring Core in Spring Certification (20%).

 ## What is dependency injection and what are the advantages?

 Each software component provides a service to other components, and linking the customer and the provider component is the process known as Dependency Injection(DI).

 In Spring, it creates the objects, manages them, wiring them together, configures them, as also manages their complete lifecycle.